biosails/pheniqs/README.md

 ### Easy to install or build
 - Stable releases available from Bioconda
-- [Custom package manager](https://github.com/biosails/pheniqs-build-api) can build dependencies and binaries from scratch
+- CMake build system with optional vendored dependencies — no system libraries required
+- Portable, statically linked binaries buildable from source with a single command
 - Easily installed on clusters or cloud without elevated permissions
-- Portable compiled binaries available
 - Available in a Docker container

 ### Easy to use